 - Spray a 5-7 quart slow cooker with non-stick cooking spray.
 Or use a slow cooker bag.

 - In a medium skillet saute onion and garlic on medium-low heat until they are tender (mine took about 4-5 minutes).
-Add sauteed onion and garlic along with all other ingredients to the slow cooker.
+Add sauteed onion and garlic along with bacon and all other ingredients to the slow cooker.

 - Cover and cook on low 4-5 hours.
 Cooking time may vary depending on how tender you like your green beans.